Shipping & International Trade

 A seamless service . . .

-Our overseas network of correspondents, including foreign lawyers based at the firm’s satellite offices, enables us to advise clients, tap contacts, supervise foreign litigation, and instruct appropriate professionals at short notice to ensure seamless and efficient handling of cases across borders.
+Our overseas network of correspondents, including foreign lawyers based at our regional offices, enables us to advise clients, tap contacts, supervise foreign litigation, and instruct appropriate professionals at short notice to ensure seamless and efficient handling of cases across borders.

 . . . from shipyard to scrapyard

-Traditionally, contentious work has been the group’s strong suit.
+Traditionally, contentious work has been our strong suit.
 Our strengths are equally weighted between ‘wet’ work and ‘dry’ work.
 We pride ourselves in our ability to assist in every contingency “from shipyard to scrapyard”.

 WITHIN THIS PRACTICE